SeisSol/SeisSol/Documentation/configuration.rst

 ^^^^^^^^^^^^^^^

 -  SeisSol executable (compiled on the system where the job will run)
--  DGPATH as described in 3.
+-  DGPATH
--  Parameterfile as described in
+-  Parameter file

 Optional files depending on settings in the parameter file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  receiver files in \*.dat format (if nRecordPoints >0 in the parameter file)
--  fault receiver files in \*dat format (in the parameter file)
+-  fault receiver files in \*.dat format (in the parameter file)
+-  \*.yaml files for setting model parameters